lonycell/grafana.v7/public/app/plugins/datasource/postgres/README.md

-# Grafana PostgreSQL Data Source -  Native Plugin
+# ThingSPIN PostgreSQL Data Source -  Native Plugin

-Grafana ships with a built-in PostgreSQL data source plugin that allows you to query and visualize data from a PostgreSQL compatible database.
+ThingSPIN ships with a built-in PostgreSQL data source plugin that allows you to query and visualize data from a PostgreSQL compatible database.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the ThingSPIN icon in the top header.
 2. In the side menu under the Dashboards link you should find a link named Data Sources.
 3. Click the + Add data source button in the top header.
 4. Select PostgreSQL from the Type dropdown.